arshahin/PySpark_Clustering_Regression_Well_Logs/README.md

 # PySpark_Clustering_Regression_Well_Logs
 A PySpark package for clustering and regression of well logs In this package, I use PySpark to do data cleaning, clustering, and then regression on more than 20 wells.
 I use MLLib.
+This work is not published yet, but we have other publication associated with these data.
+The PDF files are included.
+Please cite our papers if you use methodology presented here.

 Steps: